 My most successful tactic at deterring squirrels is also the most straightforward.
 In my opinion, you can skip all other approaches and start with buying a squirrel-proof feeder to keep them away.

 There are several different versions of weight sensitive squirrel proof feeders you can buy.
-Each works in a similar way: If something heavy (like a squirrel) tries to hop on, the ports to the feeder close.
+Most work in a similar fashion: If something heavy (like a squirrel) tries to hop on, the ports to the feeder close.
 Birds are light enough to not activate the system.

 I currently use two squirrel-proof feeders at my feeding station and they both work well.
 My favorite is this Squirrel Buster feeder.
 It’s small and easy to hang anywhere.
 It’s a favorite for finches, chickadees and nuthatches in my neck of the woods.
-I haven’t even seen a squirrel try to use this feeder, but it also has great reviews on Amazon:
+I haven’t even seen a squirrel try to use this feeder.

 The other feeder I use is the Perky-Pet 8-Pound Feeder.
 This one is also effective at keeping squirrels away.
 Chickadees and finches both seem to like it.
 It’s a bigger and heavier feeder, but I’d recommend it if you have space.